tstriker/akai-midimix/README.md

 ```

-# Reading dial/slider states and setting the button lights
+# Reading dial/slider states and toggling the LEDs

 Note: There doesn't seem to be any way to find out the initial state of the knobs when you connect to it.
 Luckily, that's what
-the "Send All" hardware button is there for - it will generate change events for all the CC controls and the library
+the "Send All" hardware button is there for - once connected, hit Send All, and the midimix will send an event per knob,
-will have their state from there on out.
-Alternatively, the state for individual controls will be set when you
+and the library will have their state, too.
-physically poke them.
+Alternatively, the state for individual controls will be set when you physically poke them.

 With the caveat above in mind, to get the dial state, simply go `midi.c1` and so on.